-One of the reasons why Android is so popular among smartphone users is its being an open source OS which paves the way for custom development activities.
+One of the reasons why Android is so popular among smartphone users is it’s being an open source OS which paves the way for custom development activities.
 We have thousands of developers who keep working for different devices and bring us awesome custom ROMs and mods that enhance our mobile experience.

-If you got an Android device and feel that a certain feature or function is missing from your device, there are good chances that you have get the missing thing by flashing a custom ROM or mod.
+If you got an Android device and feel that a certain feature or function is missing from your device, there are good chances that you have to get the missing thing by flashing a custom ROM or mod.
 Since such things modify the system files on your device to enable or disable a feature, they require root privileges to do that.

 Yesterday, we did an article where we shortlisted some of the best custom ROMs that are available for the Nexus 5.
 One of our visitors complained that we should have added installation procedure too.
 So, here is a detailed tutorial on how you can install custom ROM on Nexus 5.

-Things to Do Before Installing a ROM:
+Things to Do Before Installing a ROM

 Any task demands some preparations to be made so that it might be done successfully.
 Here are a few things that should be taken care of before you proceed to install a custom ROM.
 Since indulging in such activities involves risk and might sometimes bring unwelcome results, it’s always better to be prepared for the worst situation.

 - The most important thing that makes your device eligible for flashing ROMs and mods is that you must have root access and a custom recovery (CWM/TWRP) installed on it.
 If you have already done that, skip to the next point.
 In case you still have an unrooted phone, we have a step-by-step rooting tutorial for the Nexus 5.